HacKanCuBa/blake2signer/docs/docs/upgrade.md

 Generally speaking, *v2 broke the public API a bit*, so most projects using v1 *could probably* work as-is with v2.
 However, the private API changed **a lot**.

-!!! abstract "Old signatures will fail"
+!!! warning "Old signatures will fail"
     Data signed with previous versions fails with `InvalidSignatureError`.

 ### Public API changes